In light of the revised FRCP compliance rules, you may need to change your document-retention policies or face...

 - Whether the probative value of the document is substantially outweighed by the danger of unfair prejudice or other considerations (Rule 403)

-- too often, great processes migrate back to less-efficient methods because no one is watching.
+- Monitor key process measurements.
+Most of us have a natural resistance to change.
+Far too often, great processes migrate back to less-efficient methods because no one is watching.
 Metrics have to be easy to access and understand.
 You'll know you've succeeded when the memory of the previous state is a bit of an embarrassment.